Skip to content

 For my 3D printing tasks, I used two different printers and their corresponding slicers.

-The Prusa i3 MK3 is a reliable and widely used FDM printer known for its precision and open-source design.
-I prepared the print files using PrusaSlicer, which allows control over settings such as layer height, infill density, print speed, and support structures.
-The slicer converts 3D models (typically in .STL format) into G-code instructions that the printer can follow.
+The Prusa i3 MK3 is a reliable and widely-used FDM printer known for its precision and open-source design.
+I prepared the print files using PrusaSlicer, which allows control over parameters such as layer height, infill density, print speed, and support structures.
+The slicer converts the 3D model (usually in .STL format) into G-code instructions the printer can follow.

-I also worked with the Bambu Lab A1 Mini, a compact, high-speed printer with automatic calibration and multi-color capabilities.
-Its slicer, Bambu Studio, offers an intuitive interface for adjusting print settings such as temperature, speed, and build plate adhesion.
-Both slicers include preview tools to simulate the print and optimize the final result.
+I also worked with the Bambu Lab A1 mini, a compact, high-speed printer with automatic calibration and multi-color printing capabilities.
+Its slicer, Bambu Studio, provides an intuitive interface for adjusting print settings like temperature, speed, and build plate adhesion.
+Both slicers include preview tools to simulate the print process and help optimize the outcome.

 TESTS

-I found this open-source model, developed by Kickstarter and Autodesk, that provides a standard test to assess 3D printer performance.
+I found this open-source model, coming from Kickstarter and Autodesk, that is meant to provide with a standard test to assess 3D printer performance.
+Download from here

 TEST.jpg

-I used standard settings to compare the outcomes.
+I used standard settings to compare the outcome

 • PRUSA